-Thick and decadent hazelnut sauce recipe for your favorite desserts.
+Thick and decadent hazelnut sauce is creamy with a nutty flavor to use on top of your favorite desserts.

-You could also use this hazelnut sauce in fillings for cakes, pastries, or even in your morning latte.
+You could use hazelnut sauce in fillings for cakes, pastries, or even in your morning latte.

 Roasted Hazelnut Praline Paste

 - 100 g roasted hazelnuts peeled

 - salt pinch

 - 80 g heavy cream